30 x 30

 (VCSI)

 Rural Vermont has a seat on the Agriculture Working Group of the Vermont Conservation Strategy Initiative (VCSI).
 Legislative Director, Caroline Gordon, represents alongside Rural Vermont Board Member Stephen Leslie who represents the Vermont Healthy Soils Coalition in the discourse around how agriculture fits into the conservation vision and future plan for Vermont.
-On Valentines Day, Rural Vermont got to celebrate a successful push for transparency in this relevant public engagement process: All meeting recordings of all groups of the Vermont Conservation Strategy Initiative will be made available online!
 The VCSI aims to find recommendations for land use in Vermont through conservation planning by the end of 2025.
+On Valentines Day, Rural Vermont got to celebrate a successful push for transparency in this relevant public engagement process: upon request from Rural Vermont, all meeting recordings of the Agriculture Working Group were made available online - in contrast to the meeting recordings of the 3 other working groups and those of the decision making body to the VCSI.

 Follow updates on this process in our policy blog here